UCSD-E4E/acoustic-multiclass-training/README.md

 ## Project Overview

-Passive acoustic monitoring (PAM) with regards to bird call plays a crucial role in conservation efforts and the preservation of biodiversity.
+Passive acoustic monitoring (PAM) plays a crucial role in conservation efforts and the preservation of biodiversity.
 By capturing and analyzing the sounds produced by avian species in their natural habitats, this non-invasive method provides valuable insights into population dynamics, species richness, and habitat quality, as birds may act as key indicators of larger environmental effects.
-However, as PAM systems may collect Terabytes of noisy audio data, with other species and human encroachment polluting the recordings, actually extracting useful information from such audio recordings (i.e. where are birds present in the recording, what species of birds are they, etc.) remains an open problem.
+However, as PAM systems may collect terabytes of noisy audio data, with other species and human encroachment polluting the recordings, extracting useful information from such audio recordings (i.e. where are birds present in the recording, what species of birds are they, etc.) remains an open problem.

 Here, we present our joint work with the UCSD [Engineers for Exploration](https://e4e.ucsd.edu/), [PyHa](https://github.com/UCSD-E4E/PyHa), and the [BirdCLEF2023 Kaggle Competition](https://www.kaggle.com/competitions/birdclef-2023), where we have designed a full pipeline for processing noisy audio recordings to train an acoustic bird species classifier.

 ![outline](images/main_diag.png)

 Our main pipeline (shown above) can be described as follows:
 1. For a given set of weakly-labeled noisy audio recordings (i.e. the entire recording may have a label for a bird species, but no information about where in the recording the call is), we use [PyHa](https://github.com/UCSD-E4E/PyHa) to extract 5s segment mel-spectrograms of the original audio, where each 5s segment is estimated to  include the bird call matching the given label.
 2. We use this strongly labeled mel-spectra data to train a bird species classifier (as well as an optional bird detector), which at inference time is given an unlabeled 5s audio clip and predicts which species are present in the audio.

 A detailed description of the project and producing it is shown below.